-(Study name) Int arm Intervention description Total contact (hrs) Control group description Quality Koelewijn-van Loon, 2009 88 (Improving Patient Adherence to Lifestyle Advice (IMPALA)) Fair 2 (15-20 min) in-person individual diet and physical activity counseling sessions with practice nurse, 1 (10-min) follow-up telephone call, and printed materials.
+Int arm Intervention description Control group (Study name) Quality Total contact (hrs) Total duration Setting description 2 (15-20 min) in-person individual diet and physical activity counseling sessions with practice nurse, 1 (10-min) follow-up telephone call, and printed materials.
 During the first meeting with the practice nurse, a risk communication tool was used with patients to explain 10-year CVD mortality risk.
 Options for risk reduction were presented to patients with increased risk and a decision aid was provided for review at home.
 During the second meeting approximately 2 weeks later, the nurse asked questions about the decision aid and asked the patient what they wanted to discuss with the help of an agenda-setting chart.
 Nurses guided patients in formulating personal goals for lifestyle change, focusing on one or more of smoking, physical exercise, dietary behavior (fruits and vegetables, fat intake), alcohol consumption, and adherence to medical treatment.
-A follow-up phone call using motivational interviewing was made approximately 2 weeks later to explore the Total duration HD + PA Total contact hrs: 0.83 Total duration: 1 months 1 Usual care: Patients received usual care after risk assessment step.
+A follow-up phone call using motivational interviewing was made approximately 2 weeks later to explore the HD + PA Total contact hrs: 0.83 Total duration: 1 months Nurses General practice Usual care: Patients received usual care after risk assessment step.
 [Nurses received a 2-hour training session on risk assessment.]
 (Healthy Lifestyle Project) Fair IG1 importance of the lifestyle goal, increase patient confidence, and refer to local facilities as necessary.
 Participant could choose between 16 (1-hr) group lifestyle counseling sessions or 12 (1-hr) individually-viewed lifestyle DVD sessions followed by brief telephone sessions (5-min); both options included health-related handouts, self-monitoring logs, a fat and calorie counter, a pedometer and exercise bands.
 DVD sessions were made available to participants who missed a group session.
 Intervention was DPP-based and adapted to a group format with goals to achieve and maintain 7% weight loss and safely and progressively increase to 150 min/wk of moderately intense PA.
 Participants who chose face-to-face group delivery attended 12 weekly 1-hour sessions; followed by biweekly and then monthly meetings.
-Participants who chose the DVD watched 1 session each week for 12 weeks and received a brief weekly telephone call to assess weight and PA and ascertain understanding of the program content; these participants were also invited to attend monthly group meetings. dietitians and exercise specialist Senior community centers Waitlist: Received periodic health-related handouts via mail; will begin intervention in 6 months.
-Lakerveld, 2013 90 (HOORN) Fair Participants received a cognitive behavioral program, which combined several elements of both the theory of planned behavior & self-regulation.
-The intervention was provided by practice nurses in the participating general practices and consisted of six individual 30- Total duration: 16 Diabetes research center Usual care: Participants received written information about their risk of developing
+Participants who chose the DVD watched 1 session each week for 12 weeks and received a brief weekly telephone call to assess weight and PA and ascertain understanding of the program content; these participants were also invited to attend monthly group meetings. specialist Senior community centers Waitlist: Received periodic health-related handouts via mail; will begin intervention in 6 months.
+Lakerveld, 2013 90 (HOORN) Fair IG1 Participants received a cognitive behavioral program, which combined several elements of both the theory of planned behavior & Total duration: 16 Diabetes research Usual care: Participants received written information about their risk of developing